Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Options to create or revoke keys

-If you have no keys yet, you will see a Generate API Key button.
+If you have no keys yet, you will see a Create API Key button.

 Creating a New API Key

-Click Generate API Key to open the creation dialog.
+Click Create API Key to open the creation dialog.

 You will be prompted to configure: